 A combination of competitiveness and invention was the key to success for the mobile home manufacturing companies and several delivered innovative designs that would become standard in all homes.
 Public interest in trailers fueled the attendance of the trade shows, where the latest designs and innovation could be seen.
 Companies were racing to display their new designs at the trade shows before the competition did.
 Being the first to the market equated to more sales.
 Research and development were well funded to make the homes bigger, better, and more attractive.

-The following photos are from various trailer and mobile home shows from 1935-2014.
+The following photos are from the various trailer and mobile home shows from 1935-2014.
 Campers were first shown in auto shows and even the auto executives admitted that the new campers and trailers stole the shows.
 It didn’t take long for trailer shows to headline their own events.

 1935 York Trailer Show Display:Source: Mr. Ed’s Camping Days – mredsewingroom.blogspot.com